tuomasvalkamo/tuomasvalkamo-com/content/blog/CMS-course/week-1/index.md

 I ran the *state.apply* command again but the same error persisted.

 I googled the error message and found a [Stack Overflow answer](https://stackoverflow.com/questions/19356278/im-getting-found-character-that-cannot-start-any-token-while-scanning-for-the) that diagnosed the issue to be the use a tab indentation instead of spaces somewhere.
-Unfortunately in the editor I'm using (micro) there is no way of seeing the difference between the two.
+Unfortunately, in the editor I'm using (micro) there is no way of seeing the difference between the two.

-I went though all the lines and deleted the indentations and replaced them with spaces.
+I went through all the lines and deleted the indentations and replaced them with spaces.
 The problem spot turned out to be the list under *user.present*.
 I'm just glad my file wasn't longer than the ten lines I had.

 Finally I ran the *state.apply* command again.
 This time it worked.